marsh15/pingme/README.md

 - Join rooms via shareable links
 - Real-time communication with low latency
 - Anonymous usage with no authentication
+- Auto-expiring rooms (configurable TTL)
 - Ephemeral data storage with automatic cleanup
+- Clean, minimalist interface with dark/light mode
 - Optimized for performance and simplicity

 ## How It Works

 1. A user creates a room, generating a unique room ID.
 2. The room link is shared with another user.
-3. Messages and events are handled in real time using a Redis-backed realtime layer.
+3. Messages are transmitted in real time via Redis pub/sub with WebSocket-like behavior.
 4. Data is stored temporarily and discarded after the session ends.

 ## Tech Stack